 Understanding potential deficits in staffing, equipment or anything else needed on a job site may help project managers plan course corrections and get those projects back on track.
 When forecasting is tied to a single source of data truth, these forecasts benefit in two ways: Not only will leaders be able to more accurately detect when a problem is manifesting itself, they can determine whether corrective actions are having the intended effect much more quickly than if they had to rely on manual data entry and calculations.

-Advanced forecasting technology can also allow staff members to try out potential scenarios, determining points where resource utilization bottlenecks may occur and creating contingency plans.
+Advanced forecasting software can also allow staff members to try out potential scenarios, determining points where resource utilization bottlenecks may occur and creating contingency plans.
 Having these proactive responses in mind can reduce the disruption when a supply chain issue or other problem causes a slowdown.

 Apps for Access from the Office and the Field